vivid-inc/ash-ra-template/lein-art/README.md

 | `:templates` | [FILES] | VAL | | Paths to ART template files |
 | `:to-phase` | `--to-phase` | One of: `parse`, `translate`, `enscript`, `evaluate` | `evaluate` | Stop the render dataflow on each template at an earlier phase |

-The same argument can be given multiple times; the effect is additive, merging, or overriding in nature depending on the option but argument processing order is not guaranteed.
-This might be important to you in the event of collisions.

 Depending on what types of values a particular option accepts and whether `lein-art` was invoked as a Leiningen configuration or from the CLI, ART attempts to interpret argument values in this order of precedence:
 1. As a map.